A lightweight NAS management UI written in Go — built for Linux and FreeBSD,

 git clone https://github.com/langerma/dumpstore.git cd dumpstore sudo ./install.sh

-The script checks prerequisites, compiles the binary, copies everything to
+if absent, compiles the binary, copies everything to

-/usr/local/lib/dumpstore/, and registers the service —
+then registers and starts the service —

 systemd on Linux, rc.d on FreeBSD.